battre/autocomplete-attribute-explainer/README.md

 #### Disadvantages

-* In this example `house-number-and-unit` takes the functional role of `house-number-or-building-name`.
-This makes it harder to translate addresses stored for one country into the hierarchy of another country.
+* It is much harder to translate addresses from one country to another if the address hierarchy does not match.

 > **Proposal:**
 >
 > We aim to have a single, predominant hierarchy for each country.
 This
 > hierarchy does not need to be the same for every country.
-We may introduce
+>
-> country-specific inner nodes for this.
+> We may introduce country-specific nodes for this.

 > **Status:**
 >